Living with an eye to the end of all things, 4:1-11

 Pressing on with the theme of a believer's survival in a hostile secular world, Peter encourages his readers to resist the temptation of lowering their ethical standards in order to escape suffering; synchronism must be resisted, v1-6.
 Reminding his readers that the day of judgment is at hand and that therefore believers need to practice discipline in the Christian life, Peter goes on to present a series of positive exhortations, all listed under the heading of love, v7-11.

 v5-6.
 In the end, those who violate God's people and God's law will face judgment, a judgment covering those already deceased as well as those who are alive at the coming of Christ, v5.
-The judge is presumably Christ, given the references to the role of judge having been allocated to the risen Christ, even though the more general term "God" is often used of this role.
+The judge is presumably Christ, given that the role of judge has been allocated to the risen Christ.
 Peter goes on in v6 to explain how this judgment relates to those believers presently facing the hostility of their pagan neighbors; suffering, v1, facing abuse, v4.
-Believers are indeed facing troubled times, but having heard and responded to the gospel both deceased and alive will be awarded eternal life according to the divine standard of grace at the return of Christ.
+Believers are indeed facing troubled times, but having heard and responded to the gospel, both deceased and alive will be awarded eternal life at the return of Christ.

 v7.
 In the remaining verses Peter addresses the application of Christ's victory.
 If the future is just more of the same then we may as well eat, drink and be merry for tomorrow we die.
 Yet, as believers we face the dawning of the kingdom of God, of glory untold, and this reality shapes how we live today.
 As Karen Jobes in her commentary puts it, "Peter continues to reshape his reader's self-understanding in Christian terms by providing an eschatological perspective for living out their faith in Christ."